yogapriya-star/ai-situation-improver/README.md

 ├── .env
 ├── .gitignore
 └── README.md
----

-### 🔒 Notes
+🔒 Notes
-Do not upload .env file to GitHub
+❗ Do not upload .env file to GitHub
-Keep API keys secure
+🔐 Keep API keys secure
-Use HTTPS for clipboard features in production
+🌐 Use HTTPS in production (clipboard support)
----

-### 🎯 Key Highlights
+🎯 Key Highlights
 🔹 Modular architecture (Frontend + Backend + AI)
-🔹 Dynamic prompt system (no hardcoding)
+🔹 Dynamic prompt system
 🔹 Clean UI/UX with real-time feedback
-🔹 Scalable AI integration (can switch models easily)
+🔹 Scalable AI integration
----

-### 👨‍💻 Author
+👨‍💻 Author

 Yogapriya Shanmugam

----

-### 📜 License
+📜 License

 This project is for educational and personal use.